sakshamsoti/smartstudyAItool/README.md

-SmartStudy - Multi-Agent PDF Query Application SmartStudy is a multi-agent Streamlit-based web application that allows users to upload PDFs, extract text, and query documents using OpenAI's GPT models.
+SmartStudy - Multi-Agent PDF Query Application:

+SmartStudy is a multi-agent Streamlit-based web application that allows users to upload PDFs, extract text, and query documents using OpenAI's GPT models.
 The application now leverages LangGraph to implement a multi-agent architecture, improving modularity, efficiency, and scalability.

 Features